About The Frederick Gunn School

 To learn more about this program, please see the Independent Schools Program at Mount Holyoke College.

-If you are interested in learning more about teaching at The Frederick Gunn School as an Independent School Fellow, please contact Wendy Rhodes, Interim Director of HR: email@example.com.
+If you are interested in learning more about applying for a position, teaching at The Frederick Gunn School, or more information as an Independent School Fellow, please contact email@example.com

 Faculty participate in all aspects of life at FGS, including coaching sports and leading co-curriculars.
 Frederick Gunn was a champion of the arts, athletics and the natural world.
 He established the school's first athletic teams and encouraged his students to participate in sports based on his conviction that they "strengthened not merely muscle and nerve, but character as well."
 Today, The Frederick Gunn School's athletic and co-curricular programs continue to be guided by Mr. Gunn's philosophy.
 With 35 teams competing in 15 sports, our students have the chance to take their skills to a new level or try something completely new.
 To learn more about Athletics at The Frederick Gunn School, please click here.